bumoproject/bumo-sdk-java/docs/SDK_CN.md

-SOURCEADDRESS_EQUAL_DESTADDRESS_ERROR|11005|SourceAddress cannot be equal to destAddress INVALID_ADDRESS_ERROR|11006|Invalid address CONNECTNETWORK_ERROR|11007|Fail to connect network NO_ASSET_ERROR|11009|The account does not have the asset NO_METADATA_ERROR|11010|The account does not have the metadata INVALID_DATAKEY_ERROR|11011|The length of key must be between 1 and 1024
+SOURCEADDRESS_EQUAL_DESTADDRESS_ERROR|11005|SourceAddress cannot be equal to destAddress INVALID_ADDRESS_ERROR|11006|Invalid address CONNECTNETWORK_ERROR|11007|Fail to connect network INVALID_ISSUE_AMOUNT_ERROR|11008|Amount of the token to be issued must be between 1 and Long.MAX_VALUE NO_ASSET_ERROR|11009|The account does not have the asset NO_METADATA_ERROR|11010|The account does not have the metadata INVALID_DATAKEY_ERROR|11011|The length of key must be between 1 and 1024